DISEASE THEME: MYCOBACTERIAL PERSISTENCE

 The TB pandemic

 Tuberculosis (TB) causes more deaths annually than any other infectious disease and latently infects a third of the world’s population.
-A major barrier to the disease’s treatment is the capacity for its causative agent, Mycobacterium tuberculosis, to persist in host tissues.
+A major barrier to the disease’s treatment is the capacity of its causative agent, Mycobacterium tuberculosis, to persist in host tissues.
 This contributes to the difficulty in clearing TB infections and the development of antibiotic resistance due to fractional killing.
 Improved treatment of TB depends on understanding and targeting the mechanisms that facilitate persistence.

 To achieve this, we are studying the metabolic basis of mycobacterial persistence.
 We investigate the physiological roles and biochemical mechanisms of multiple redox enzymes implicated in persistence — first investigating these processes in the model organism M. smegmatis before translating findings into M. tuberculosis.
 The long-term goal is to validate novel targets for pharmaceutical development.